shinsenter/php/src/base-ubuntu/README.md

 ## About this project

-Latest stable [Ubuntu](https://ubuntu.com) docker base images with [s6-overlay v3](https://github.com/just-containers/s6-overlay/tree/v3) and [OpenSSL](https://github.com/openssl/openssl) included.
+Are you tired of using the same old, basic Docker base images?
+Look no further than this repository, where you'll find the latest stable versions of [Ubuntu](https://ubuntu.com) with added features for optimal container management.
+Not only do these images include the powerful [s6-overlay v3](https://github.com/just-containers/s6-overlay/tree/v3), specifically designed for the lifecycle of containers, but they also come with [OpenSSL](https://github.com/openssl/openssl) included.

-> The [s6-overlay](https://github.com/just-containers/s6-overlay) was built specifically for the lifecycle of containers, giving you a more accurate way of bringing containers down and monitoring their health.
-See a great explanation called ["The Docker Way?"](https://github.com/just-containers/s6-overlay#the-docker-way) by the s6-overlay team for an excellent explaination.
+Want to know more about why s6-overlay is the ultimate tool for container management?
+Check out the [explanation](https://github.com/just-containers/s6-overlay#the-docker-way) by the s6-overlay team.

-These images are actively maintained.
+And the best part?
+These images are actively maintained, ensuring that you're always using the most up-to-date version.
+Upgrade your Docker containers with ease.

 ## Container OS

-The following versions of Ubuntu are being actively updated:
+Stay ahead of the game by using the following versions of Ubuntu Docker images that are actively being updated:

 - [22.04](https://docker.shin.company/s6-ubuntu/tags?name=22.04) ([Jammy](https://docker.shin.company/s6-ubuntu/tags?name=jammy), [latest](https://docker.shin.company/s6-ubuntu/tags?name=latest))
 - [20.04](https://docker.shin.company/s6-ubuntu/tags?name=20.04) ([Focal](https://docker.shin.company/s6-ubuntu/tags?name=focal))